evertheylen/cloud-api-doc/endpoints/albums.md

 ## PUT /albums/{albumId}/files

 Updates album files.
 Files are listed as a comma-separated array.
-This can be used to re-order the files in an album.
+Can be used to re-order the files in an album.

 ### Authorization